am-i-helpful/about-me/README.md

 - 👋 Hi, I’m Shekhar Suman.
 - 👀 I’m experienced in Java programming language and the underlying environment, Linux OS (CentOS / Fedora), and the system administration stuff.
 - 🌱 I’m currently exploring Python and distributed programming concepts.
-Having plans to start Rust programming in some time to gain systems programming experience.
+Planning to start Rust programming in some time to gain systems programming experience.
 - 💞️ Always ready to learn and adopt new things.
 I’m looking to collaborate on any interesting project, though I spend a significant amount of my time on Stack Overflow
-      (commenting / learning / answering rarely - in that order)
+      (learning / commenting / answering rarely - in that order)
 - 📫 How to reach me ... kindly connect with me on LinkedIn (www.linkedin.com/in/shekharsuman93)!

 <!---